 The importance of establishing collaborative partnerships with families, educational professionals and community support services will be examined and the role of such partnerships in promoting social inclusion and enhanced learning outcomes, health and wellbeing for all children and young people determined.

 This subject is designed to help prospective teachers develop the dispositions and critical skills to create learning communities that are academically challenging and developmentally responsive.
-Also, socially equitable and promote social and emotional well-being.
+Also, ones that are socially equitable and promote social and emotional well-being.

 You will explore the interaction between biology and environment, and how that plays out in child development within an education context, and by turn influences teaching strategies.